How to Improve Your Garden Using Last Year’s Lessons

 A garden journal is a dedicated notebook or digital document where you can record important information and observations about your garden.

-Whether you’re a seasoned gardener or just starting out, keeping a garden journal can be incredibly valuable.
+Keeping a garden journal can be incredibly valuable whether you’re a seasoned gardener or just starting out.
 Here’s the information you can include:

 • Planting dates: Document when you planted your warm-season crops, cool-season crops, or flower variety and whether you started from seeds or transplants.

-• Weather observations: Note weather conditions, including temperature, rainfall, and any extreme events like storms or heatwaves.
+• Weather observations: Note weather conditions, including temperature, rainfall, and extreme events like storms or heat waves.
 This information can help you identify patterns and understand the impact of weather on your garden.

 • Pest and disease observations: Record any pest or disease issues you encounter, including the type of pest or disease, when you first noticed it, and the actions you took to address it.

-• Harvest yields: Keep track of the quantity and quality of your harvests.
+• Harvest yields: Track the quantity and quality of your harvests.
 This data can help you plan for future growing seasons and determine which crops perform best in your garden.

 • Successes and failures opportunities: Jot down what worked well and what didn’t.
 Celebrate your gardening triumphs and reflect on the challenges you faced.